JoshRDFI/free-genai-bootcamp-2025/README.md

 - Python 3.10+
 - Python3 venv module (`sudo apt install python3-venv` on Ubuntu/Debian)
 - Docker with NVIDIA GPU support
-- NVIDIA GPU with CUDA support
+- NVIDIA GPU with CUDA support (CUDA 12.8 recommended for optimal performance)
 - WSL2 (for Windows users)

+**Note on CUDA and PyTorch**:
+- If you have an NVIDIA GPU, CUDA 12.8 is recommended for optimal performance with the AI services
+- PyTorch will automatically use GPU acceleration if available, falling back to CPU if not
+- The system will work without a GPU, but performance may be slower for AI-intensive tasks

 ### **Quick Start**